How to Stop Varicose Vein Pain: A Complete Guide

 Some risk factors are just out of our hands.
 If your parents or grandparents had varicose veins, there’s a stronger likelihood you might develop them too, as a family history is a major predictor.
 Age is another key factor.
 As we get older, the tiny valves inside our veins can start to weaken, making it harder for them to push blood back up to the heart.
 Women are also more susceptible, largely due to hormonal fluctuations.
 The changes that happen during pregnancy, menstruation, and menopause can cause vein walls to relax, increasing the risk of varicose veins.

-Lifestyle Habits That Increase Your Risk
+Lifestyle Choices That Increase Your Risk

 While you can’t change your genes, you do have influence over your daily habits.
 Living a more sedentary life, which often involves sitting or standing for long stretches, can make it difficult for your blood to circulate properly.
 This is a common challenge for many of us, from office workers to teachers.
 Similarly, carrying extra weight puts additional pressure on the veins in your legs, which can strain the valves over time.
 The good news is that even small adjustments to your routine, like incorporating more movement and managing your weight, can make a real difference in supporting your circulation and overall vein health.